fisher60/sample_scraper/README.md

 # sample_scraper
-A sample of a simple webscraper
+A sample of a simple webscraper built in Python